joffrey-bion/krossbow/docs/stomp/conversions/jackson.md

 Jackson is highly configurable, and it's often useful to configure the `ObjectMapper` manually.

-The `withJacksonConversions()` method takes an optional `ObjectMapper` parameter, so you can configure it as you please:
+The `withJackson()` method takes an optional `ObjectMapper` parameter, so you can configure it as you please:

 ```kotlin
 val customObjectMapper: ObjectMapper = jacksonObjectMapper()